Rosettea/Hilbish/docs/completions.md

 ```

 ### list
 The list completion group type displays in a list.
-It displays more info than grid.
 A list item can either be a string, or a table for additional display options.
-If a completion has an alias, it can be specified either as the `2nd` entry in the options table
+A completion alias can be specified either as the `2nd` entry in the options table
 or te `alias` key.

 A description can optionally be displayed for a list item, which is either the `1st`
 entry or the `description` key.

 Lastly, list entries can be styled.
 This is done with the `display` key.
 If this is present, this